In questa reggia: The riddles challenge

 No, no... gli enigmi sono tre, una è la vita!

 No, no... the riddles are three, Life is one!

-Some of the very distinctive music which ends this aria reappears briefly in the act 3 duet Principessa di morte (as completed by Alfano), as Calaf finally embraces a still-reluctant Turandot.
+Puccini developed the Chinese folk song "Mo Li Hua" (Jasmine Flower) into the leitmotif for Turandot's splendour.
+Some of the very distinctive music which ends this aria reappears briefly in the act 3 duet "Principessa di morte" (as completed by Alfano), as Calaf finally embraces a still-reluctant Turandot.